Vincibean/my-dayz-guide/guide/local-dayz-server.md

 When the server starts up it's going to create a folder (whose name depends on what you set as argument to the `-profiles` parameter) and within that folder it's going to put your log files.

-Also, very importantly, this is where you are eventually going to put the files that will allow you to be recognized as an admin; in other words, that's where your server will look in order to verify your claim to be an admin.
+This is also where you are eventually going to put the files that will allow you to be recognized as an admin; in other words, that's where your server will look in order to verify your claim to be an admin.

 ## Start It